PSTN and ISDN Switch-Off Guide 2027

-Everything you need to understand how TalkTalk Business can help you navigate through the BT Openreach PSTN & ISDN Switch Off
+Everything you need to understand how TalkTalk Business can help you navigate the BT Openreach PSTN & ISDN switch-off

 Get Switched On about the Switch Off#

-Welcome to our PSTN & ISDN Switch Off Hub– your central resource for background to, and the latest information about the changes ahead, as BT Openreach prepares to retire the Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) in 2027.
+Welcome to our PSTN and ISDN Switch-Off Hub – your central resource for the latest information about the changes ahead – as BT Openreach prepares to retire the Public Switched Telephone Network (PSTN) and Integrated Services Digital Network (ISDN) in 2027.

 TalkTalk Business is fully committed to supporting our customers through this journey.
 Due to our extensive network investments, we’re able to offer more options than other providers, helping your business stay connected and embrace the new digital future with our range of alternative solutions.

 Not ready for a post-PSTN & ISDN world?
-Don’t worry, we have options to keep your business connected and maintaining operational continuity through this period of change.
+Don’t worry, we have options to keep your business connected and maintaining operational continuity through this transitional period.

-We'll be regularly updating this page with helpful information to guide you through, so be sure to check back.
+We'll be regularly updating this page with helpful information, so be sure to check back.

 BT Openreach are raising prices#